AnwarNaseem/Weather-Forecast-Report-in-Power-BI/README.md

 # Weather Forecast Report in Power BI

 This project involved creating an interactive Power BI dashboard to visualize key weather metrics, including temperature, precipitation, and wind speed.

-Data :
- Weather Data Query Page.
+DATA:
- Retrieved live data from https://www.visualcrossing.com/weather/weather-data-services.
+1. Retrieved live data from Weather Data Query Page :: https://www.visualcrossing.com/weather/weather-data-services.
- We can construct the Weather API query or download weather data using this page.
-To import live weather data into Power BI we will need to copy the Weather API query.
+2. Construct the Weather API query or download weather data using this page.
+To import live weather data into Power BI we need to copy the Weather API query.

 Steps to make the data ready for the Weather API:
 1. Create a free account on the Weather Data Query Page like other platforms.